bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/g/GuardRailConnection_1e7Nb8No96yQH99WQ23C68/Documentation.md

-Indicates how the guard rail is connected along its length.
+Indicates how the guard rail is connected along its length, when the fasteners are not explicitly modelled.